Sunset Boulevard with Nicole Scherzinger storms Olivier Awards

 Succession star Sarah Snook won best actress in a play for her performance in the one-woman show The Picture Of Dorian Gray and Mark Gatiss secured best actor in a play for The Motive And The Cue at the National Theatre.

-Gatiss told the audience that the announcer had mispronounced his name, before thanking his husband, actor and writer Ian Hallard, for “putting up with his haircut”.
+Gatiss told the audience that the announcer had mispronounced his name by saying “gah-tus” instead of articulating “gaytiss” before thanking his husband, actor and writer Ian Hallard, for “putting up with his haircut”.

 He beat UK actors Joseph Fiennes, who played England manager Gareth Southgate in Dear England, Happy Valley’s James Norton, Doctor Who star and Scottish actor David Tennant and Irish star Andrew Scott.